- Financial Planning

 (inclusive of GST)

-Complete administration of the pension transfer process, including obtaining a Current Estimated Transfer Value, completing all transfer documentation as required by UK and Australian pension funds, and advising on the clearance of any money transfers.
+Complete administration of the UK pension transfer process, including obtaining a Current Estimated Transfer Value, completing all transfer documentation as required by UK and Australian pension funds, and advising on the clearance of any money transfers.

 What is Not Included